 In my spare time, I love to fuse a little fabric, add a few beads and create something whimsical.
 Read more about my journey to become a quilt artist.
 Here are some of the Art Quilts by Lynn Woll.

-Connections is a play with circles using both monoprinting on acrylic with dye-na-flow paints, as well as stamping.
+Connections is a play with circles using both monoprinting on an acrylic sheet with textile paints, as well as stamping.
 Three sizes of circles were used to make the marks, a toilet paper roll, a grated cheese container and the lid from a store-bought cake.

 The name connections comes from how the circles are continuous, and they connect with overlaps in the printing and connected with the quilting thread.

 Flowers for Sandy is a quilt made for an auction to benefit a scholarship fund for my friend Sandy who recently died of brain cancer.
 The fabric for the vase came from her stash.
 I thought of her creativity, huge heart and generous life as I made this quilt for the auction.

 This Flower Garden Art Quilt inspired the name for Create Whimsy.
 It has been juried into many art quilt shows and has travelled around the world.
 Audiences comment the quilt is happy and whimsical.

 This quilt was a turning point in defining myself as a quilt artist, confirmed by its acceptance to juried shows.
 I finally found my own voice with this quilt – it started me in a totally different direction.

 Here is a close-up of the quilt, including a little bee on the flower!

 At the International Quilt Show there was an exhibit for the 70273 project.
 There was such an impact – aisles of white quilts with red X’s.
 We met Jeanne Chambers, and learned the story and I knew I needed to participate.
 Read the interview with Jeanne on Create Whimsy.